 The shower pan has also been installed, although not covered in the Ditra Heat system, nor completely water sealed.
 The edge banding still needs to be put into place and the drain installed.

-Obviously, we have had all the plumbing fitted.
+Obviously, we have had all the plumbing fitted by a peninsula plumbing company.
+I’m really pleased with it and can’t wait to see the finished product!!
 This is the niche where the freestanding tub will sit.
 I added the waterproof membrane on the wall we built behind the tub because we had extra.
 I’ll be adding tutorials on the installation of all these projects in the coming weeks.
+If you’re looking for a plumber to do your bathroom for you take a look at plumbers richmond or your local area.

 The main cause for our delays is ensuring the electrical components are properly prepared for the heated floors.
 The little blue box has been installed where the control panel will go.